Benlitzie/CashCow/README.md

 # CashCow
-This repository showcases the finished work of CashCow, a portfolio optimization software, from the capstone project
+This repository showcases the finished work of CashCow, a portfolio optimization software, from the capstone project.